European Public Health WEEK

 In addition, several lectures were organised across Europe to discuss the science behind the five daily themes.

-In addition, several events and activities included an interactive component which helped to engage the audience.
+Several events and activities included an interactive component which helped to engage the audience.
 For example, a week-long exhibition filled in the halls of the Medical University of Gdansk, Poland to clarify certain aspects of health topics.
-And in the Russian Federation, more than 150 children and their parents took part in an interactive quiz and discusseded the importance of protecting their health and civil rights.
+And in the Russian Federation, more than 150 children and their parents took part in an interactive quiz and discussed the importance of protecting their health and civil rights:

-EUPHW dynamics took place only in person but also online, for example through the following webinars: Discussing determinants of health through the Place Standard Tool; the role of physical therapy in eating disorders, and the impact of the digital age on youth's mental health.
+EUPHW dynamics took place not only in person but also online, for example through the following webinars: Discussing determinants of health through the Place Standard Tool; the role of physical therapy in eating disorders; and the impact of the digital age on youth's mental health.

 Finally, the European Public Health WEEK represented a unique opportunity to share existing resources, key messages and reports from partners at European level, including the WHO Regional Office for Europe.